Criticality in spreading processes without time-scale separation and the critical brain hypothesis: Results

-\textsf{Analytical results.} In this section we establish analytically that the universality class of the epidemic transition is lifted from directed to undirected percolation by the addition of spontaneous infections or noise.
-To understand the transition between directed- and undirected-percolation exponents, we consider the analytically-tractable $k$-regular network.
-Using the generating function formalism, we can explicitly derive scaling exponents related to the outbreak size and emergence of the giant component, as well as derive a critical line.
-By studying the sizes of singly-rooted avalanches on this critical line, we can identify the size at which the merging of independent clusters of activity becomes the predominate mechanism for cluster growth, and thereby explain the scaling collapse effected by $p^{2/3}$ observed in Fig.~\ref{fig:avdists}{\bf c}-{\bf f}.
+In this section we establish analytically that the universality class of the phase transition is lifted from directed to undirected percolation by the addition of spontaneous activations.
+To understand the transition between directed- and undirected-percolation exponents, we consider the analytically tractable $k$-regular network.
+Using the generating function formalism, we can explicitly derive scaling exponents related to the avalanche size and emergence of the giant component, as well as derive a critical line.
+By studying the sizes of singly-rooted avalanches on this critical line, we can identify the size at which the merging of independent clusters of activity becomes the predominate mechanism for cluster growth, and thereby explain the scaling collapse effected by $p^{2/3}$ observed in Figs.~\ref{fig:avdists}{\bf c}--\ref{fig:avdists}{\bf f}.
 Additionally, the directed-percolation universality class exhibits two distinct diverging correlation lengths at the critical point.
 However, only one correlation length diverges in our model, reinforcing that this is an undirected-percolation transition.